Expansion of Russia (1500–1800): 1686–1783: To the Black Sea

-The Kalmyks: From about 1630 the Kalmyks (Buddhist Mongols) occupied the lower Volga.
+The Kalmyks: From about 1630, the Kalmyks (Buddhist Mongols) occupied the lower Volga.
 They were generally allied with the Russians against their Islamic neighbors and caused the Russians relatively less trouble than the Nogais.
-With increasing Russian pressure and settlement, in 1771 most of the Kalmyks east of the Volga returned to Dzungaria, leaving remnant south-east of the Volga in and around the present Republic of Kalmykia.
+With increasing Russian pressure and settlement, in 1771, most of the Kalmyks east of the Volga returned to Dzungaria, leaving remnant south-east of the Volga in and around the present Republic of Kalmykia.

 The Russo-Turkish War (1686–1700): After the Turkish failure to take Vienna in 1683, Russia joined Austria, Poland, and Venice in the Holy League (1684) to drive the Turks southward.
 Russia and Poland signed the Eternal Peace Treaty of 1686.
 There were three campaigns north of the Black Sea.

-Crimean campaigns of 1687 and 1689 Two attempts were made to reach Perekop and bottle up the Crimeans inside their peninsula.
+Crimean campaigns of 1687 and 1689: Two attempts were made to reach Perekop and bottle up the Crimeans inside their peninsula.
 They failed because of the difficulty of moving large numbers of men and horses across the steppe.

-The Lower Dnieper Forts (1695): From 1694 Peter the Great planned two campaigns using river transport.
-In 1695 the main Dnieper fort at Kazy-Kermen was taken when a Russian mine accidentally set off its powder magazine.
+The Lower Dnieper Forts (1695): From 1694, Peter the Great planned two campaigns using river transport.
+In 1695, the main Dnieper fort at Kazy-Kermen was taken when a Russian mine accidentally set off its powder magazine.
 The lesser forts quickly surrendered, but Kazy-Kermen was too damaged to hold and the main Russian force withdrew up the Dnieper to protect the Left Bank.
 By the Treaty of Constantinople (1700) the remaining Russian forces were withdrawn and the area south of Zaporizhia became a demilitarized zone.

-Azov: From 1471 the Turks had a fortress at Azov at the mouth of the Don.
-In 1637–42 it was captured and briefly held by the Don Cossacks.
+Azov: From 1471, the Turks had a fortress at Azov at the mouth of the Don.
+From 1637–42, it was captured and briefly held by the Don Cossacks.
 In 1695 Peter failed to take the fort because he could not control the river and prevent re-supply.
-In 1696 he built ships at Voronezh, sailed them down the Don, and captured Azov.
+In 1696, he built ships at Voronezh, sailed them down the Don, and captured Azov.
 He built more ships at Taganrog which were bottled up in the Sea of Azov.
 After its defeat in the Russo-Turkish War (1710–1711) Russia gave up Azov and its fleet.